Mark Hurd... David Letterman... <Fill in the Blank>...

 BECAUSE....
 Complaints against your behavior = Job protection because your company wants to avoid the expense and drama of a retaliation claim.

-Third party claims - meaning those filed by employees who weren't even involved in the relationship in question - are on the rise.
-Take a look at the logic behind the "Gender Plus" claim now on the rise related to office romance:
+Third party claims - meaning those filed by employees who weren't even involved in the relationship in question, are on the rise.
+Take a look at the logic behind the "Gender Plus" claim now on the rise related to office romance as reported by BusinessWeek:

 "Third party discrimination claims have helped further the rise in retaliation and develop the legal theory of "Gender Plus."
 Regarding the latter, courts have ruled that when a romance enters the office, an employee can prove discrimination based on gender "plus" another particular characteristic.
 If a manager's failed office romance forces him or her to focus more heavily on the work, his increasing demands on, for example, a pregnant underling could give her the grounds for a lawsuit.
 Under Gender Plus, the pregnant woman could allege that the office romance had provided an underlying basis for a separate act of discrimination.
 "When the courts find in favor of the client, then interpretation of the law gets expanded," says Dr. John A. Pearce II, an endowed chairman at Villanova School of Business.
 "We're seeing the emergence of more and more third party cases.
 Attorneys go to court and say, 'Following the logic of these laws, we think that you ought to find in favor of our client in this particular new twist.'
 And that's exactly what's happened."